 Global Health Ethics HSCI 327 (3)

 Ethical issues related to public health as they are located in and influenced by a global context.
 Consideration of several ethical approaches including utilitarianism, deontic ethics, and the capabilities approach, as well as theories of justice.
 Application of approaches to topics ranging from global markets in human organs to international migration of health workers and pharmaceutical testing in the Developing World.
-Prerequisite: 60 units and one of PHIL 120W (or equivalent), 121, or 221; or HSCI 319W.
+Prerequisite: 60 units and one of PHIL 120W (or equivalent), 121, 221, or HSCI 319W, with a minimum grade of C-.
 Students who have taken HSCI 320 or PHIL 327 may not take this course for further credit.